 Our ongoing Phase 2 clinical trial is assessing the safety and efficacy of SY-1425 in combination with azacitidine in approximately 50 newly diagnosed AML patients who are "unfit," meaning that they are not suitable candidates for standard intensive chemotherapy, who have been identified as either RARA-positive or RARA-negative using our proprietary RARA biomarker.
 The RARA-negative patients were enrolled to support the development of a commercial companion diagnostic test for SY-1425.
 In addition, we are evaluating the safety and efficacy of SY-1425 in combination with azacitidine in approximately 25 relapsed or refractory RARA-positive AML patients who are being prospectively selected using the RARA biomarker.
 Enrollment in all cohorts of the trial is complete and we continue to follow patients in the trial.
-We expect to report mature data from the newly diagnosed AML cohorts of the trial, as well as potential proof-of-concept data from the relapsed or refractory AML cohort of the trial, in the fourth quarter of 2020.
+We expect to report mature data from the newly diagnosed AML cohorts of the trial, as well as data from the ongoing relapsed or refractory AML cohort of the trial and our future development plans for SY-1425, at the 62nd American Society of Hematology Annual Meeting and Exposition to be held in December 2020 ("ASH 2020").
+Also at ASH 2020, we plan to present a poster with new data showing that the majority of RARA-positive patients have a disease phenotype that is associated with resistance to upfront treatment with venetoclax

-In January 2020, we dosed the first patient in a Phase 1 clinical trial of SY-5609 in patients with select advanced solid tumors, including breast, colorectal, lung and ovarian cancers, and in solid tumors of any histology having retinoblastoma-pathway, or Rb pathway, alterations.
+In January 2020, we dosed the first patient in a Phase 1 clinical trial of SY-5609 in patients with select advanced solid tumors, including breast, colorectal, lung, ovarian and pancreatic cancers, and in solid tumors of any histology having retinoblastoma-pathway, or Rb pathway, alterations.
 The primary objectives of this trial are to assess the safety and tolerability of escalating doses of SY-5609, with the goal of establishing a maximum tolerated dose.
-Additional objectives include assessments of anti-tumor activity, pharmacokinetics, pharmacodynamics and potential predictive biomarkers, including Rb pathway alterations.
+Additional objectives include assessments of anti-tumor activity, pharmacokinetics (PK), pharmacodynamics (PD) and potential predictive biomarkers, including Rb pathway alterations.
 In a future expansion portion of the Phase 1 trial, multiple cohorts are planned to further evaluate the safety and anti-tumor activity of SY-5609 as both a single agent and in combination with other therapies.
 In this regard, in June 2020, we began enrolling patients in a trial cohort assessing the safety of escalating doses of SY-5609 in combination with fulvestrant in HR-positive/HER2-negative metastatic breast cancer patients who have progressed after treatment with a CDK4/6 inhibitor.
-We expect to report initial safety, tolerability, and pharmacokinetic and pharmacodynamic data from the fulvestrant combination cohort.
-We also expect to report additional dose escalation data, including clinical activity data, in mid-2021.